 A portfolio landlord is/are clients with four or more Buy to Let mortgaged properties, either together or separately, in total.

 Any totals or limits refer to the Coventry Building Society Group, not per company.

-The maximum number of rental properties a household can have in mortgage with us is three in total.
+The maximum number of rental properties a household can have in mortgage with us is five in total.

 The maximum number of rental properties a household can have in mortgage with all lenders is ten.

 The aggregate loan limit on all rental properties in mortgage to us is £2,000,000

 Properties with more than one kitchen or designed or converted for multiple occupancy are not acceptable.